jedwards1211/dude-wheres-my-module/README.md

 ## Config file API

-The config file's `module.exports` should be a promise-returning function.
+The config file's `module.exports` should a promise-returning function that returns a config object (or a `Promise` that resolves to a config object).
-The promise should resolve to an object with the following properties:
+The following properties on the config object are supported:

 ### `preferredImports: Array<string>`